 - Piezogenic Pedal Papules do not usually run within families

 What are the Signs and Symptoms of Piezogenic Pedal Papules?

-Most Piezogenic Pedal Papules are asymptomatic and no specific signs and symptoms may be observed.
-However, in others, a wide-range of behavior is observed such as:
+Most Piezogenic Pedal Papules are asymptomatic, and no specific signs and symptoms may be observed.
+However, in others, a wide-range of presentations may be noted such as:

 - Usually, the presence of a solitary papule under the skin is noticed.
 Rarely, the papule can occur as multiple papules too

 - They are typically less than 1 cm in size (along the larger dimension)

 - The papules usually occur in the subcutaneous tissue in the heels, and it may occasionally affect both feet (bilateral presentation)